All employees of the Anglian Group, together with any individual or organisation that works for or with the Company.

 If an individual is uncertain whether a suspected actual or potential issue constitutes modern slavery they should seek guidance from their manager or the Whistleblowing Officer.

 The Modern Slavery Helpline is also able to provide information and guidance to anyone who thinks they may have come across an instance of modern slavery.
 Their contact details are at the end of this Policy.

 Protection and support for individuals who raise a concern

 The Company will protect and support individuals who raise genuine concerns under the Whistleblowing Policy, even if they turn out to be mistaken.
 The Company guarantees that individuals will not suffer detrimental treatment from the Company as a result of raising a concern under the Whistleblowing Policy.
 The Company will also protect individuals from any detriment caused by or on behalf of aggrieved employees or other individuals.

 Further information regarding the protection and support for individuals who raise a concern is available from the Whistleblowing Policy.

 Any individual who believes that they have suffered any detriment by reason of raising a concern regarding an issue with modern slavery should inform the Whistleblowing Officer immediately.

 Measures to prevent, identify, assess and reduce risk of modern slavery in our business and supply chains

-- Only reputable employment or recruitment agencies will be used to source agency workers;
+- only reputable employment or recruitment agencies will be used to source agency workers; and